CloudNationHQ/Security-Workbooks/CONTRIBUTING.md

 Once approved, multiple pull requests may be included in a release pull request.
 After this collective release PR is merged, a github release is generated.

-The new release will then be available in both the HashiCorp and OpenTofu registries, making it accessible for wider distribution and use.

 We look forward to your contributions.